khaledmasry0/iti/Angular/README.md

-ng serve -o                         to run the application ng g c component_name               to generate a component ng g class folderName/className     to generate a class ng g d directive_name               to generate a component
+ng serve -o                         to run the application ng g c component_name               to generate a component ng g class folderName/className     to generate a class ng g d directive_name               to generate a directive ng g p pipe_name                    to generate a pipe ng g s service_name                 to generate a service
 ```

 ### folders & files